E2N/kvp/SPECIFICATION.md

 ## Additional Notes

 - UTF-8 should be the default encoding
-- Unless escaped the characters "-", "+" should not be allowed in KEY or VALUE
+- Unless escaped the characters "-", "+" should not be used in KEY or VALUE
 - Character escaping should be done with doubles quotes instead of a backslash
-- Pick a consistent SEPARATOR for all key value pairs
+- Pick a consistent SEPARATOR for all key value pairs and do not mix different separators in one record